 Whittling down the guest list for your wedding is never easy, especially if you are on a tight budget and are struggling to trim the head count.
 So are your wedding-party VIPs automatically allowed to invite a guest to join them, regardless of their relationship status?
-Our wedding etiquette experts are here to answer your guest list questions in our daily post.
+Our wedding etiquette experts are here to answer your guest list questions.

 Do our bridesmaids and groomsmen get an automatic "plus one"?